Some things I love about Mkhuze:

 African time; African efficiency.
 We had electricity – at times, but not at our site, which I found out after I’d set up camp fully.
 Couldn’t test, as the generator only runs from 5pm to 10am – which is plenty, but you can’t find out if your site is working if you arrive when it’s not running.
 No problem, I set up a field kitchen 60m away from my site.
 We had water – at times.
 Even hot water at times.
 The bins had monkey- and baboon-proof lids – some of them.

 FRIENDLY inefficient staff: Got any charcoal?
 Yes.
 Where?
 There.
-So you go and look again: fokol.
+You’d looked there, but you go and look again: fokol.
 Go back.
 Doesn’t seem to be any.
 Yes, it is there.
 Where?
 I show you.
 None.
 HAU!!
 It was here!
 Screech of laughter: Hau!
 So she goes and fetches extra from the stores, hosing herself at the fact that ‘Strue’s Bob, there wasn’t any when she thought there was!

 At the waterhole a sexy young thing with a 400mm lens got chatting away to this 59yr old.
 She musta been 19 in the shade.
 Burbling away about look at that and watch here for the pygmy kingfisher and have you seen the lions behind that bush and the poor wildebees calf lost its mother and the lions nearly ate it and etc. Fairly unusual for a Seffrican she was.
 My 17yr old can seldom string two words together to a stranger!